 The constitution provides for the right to a fair and public trial, and the judiciary generally enforced this right.

 The law presumes all defendants innocent until proven guilty.
 By law a defendant enjoys the right to be informed promptly and in detail of the charges.
 The law requires all court proceedings be conducted in Arabic.
 Despite the defendant’s procedural right to an interpreter, there were reports authorities did not always provide an interpreter or that quality was sometimes poor.
-In February the Abu Dhabi Judicial Department announced that Hindi would be an official language used in the Abu Dhabi court system, alongside English and Arabic.
-In October it announced a new pilot digital platform that will issue translation of judgements in English, Hindi, Filipino, Russian, and Urdu.
+In October the Abu Dhabi Judicial Department announced that Russian would be an official language used in the Abu Dhabi court system, alongside Arabic, English, and Hindi.

 In state security cases, the Federal Court of Appeals serves as a court of first instance.
 State security cases may be appealed to the higher Federal Supreme Court.

 The penal code also requires all individuals to pay diya to victims’ families in cases where accidents or crimes caused the death of another person, and media reported multiple cases of courts imposing this punishment.
 Diya was granted by the judge in criminal cases at the time of sentencing.
-Standard diya for the death of a man was 200,000 AED ($54,500) and 100,000 AED ($27,225) for the death of a woman.
+In October the president issued a directive instructing that standard diya payments be set at 200,000 AED ($54,400), regardless of gender, in criminal courts across the country.
+Previously, it was common practice for the families of female victims to receive only half of the 200,000 AED ($54,400) given to families of deceased males.
 In some cases, sharia courts imposed more severe penalties during the month of Ramadan.

 Women faced legal discrimination because of the government’s interpretation of sharia (see section 6).